CarissaHluchan/Carissa-Hluchan/README.md

 ### Context:
 [//]: <> (Give some context for the project here.
 How long did you have to work on it?
 How far into the Turing program are you?)
-This project took me 4 hours to complete MVP, but new iterations are coming.
+This project took me 4 hours to complete MVP.
+Updated verson now contains Router with a Nav bar and toggle for light and dark modes

 ### Contributors:
 [//]: <> (Who worked on this application?
 Link to their GitHubs.)